+Access issues

-Access issues: Energex noted that the proposed rules, allowing estimated reads on transfer only when the previous read was an actual read, will not assist in situations where there are ongoing access issues.90
+Energex noted that the proposed rules, allowing estimated reads on transfer only when the previous read was an actual read, will not assist in situations where there are ongoing access issues.

-Fee for estimated read: Some distributors stated that they would envisage charging a fee for each estimate on transfer, to account for the additional administrative cost of providing the service, and that this fee would be similar to the charge for a special read.
-Energex included an estimated read fee in its pricing proposal for the 2015-2020 regulatory control period, and this fee was approved by the Australian Energy Regulator.
-The approved charge for the 2016-2017 period is \$8.67 (slightly higher than Energex's special read charge).
-When presented with a choice between an estimate or a special read, with similar costs, Energex considered that most customers (and retailers) would elect to expedite a transfer based on a special read rather than on an estimate.
-91 ENA made a similar statement.
 92

+Fee for estimated read

+Some distributors stated that they would envisage charging a fee for each estimate on transfer, to account for the additional administrative cost of providing the service, and that this fee would be similar to the charge for a special read.
+Energex included an estimated read fee in its annual pricing proposal for 2016-2017, and this fee was approved by the Australian Energy Regulator (AER) on 3 June 2016.
+The approved charge for the 2016-2017 period is \$7.88 plus GST (slightly higher than Energex's special read charge).
+When presented with a choice between an estimate and a special read, with similar costs, Energex considered that most customers (and retailers) would elect to expedite a transfer based on a special read rather than on an estimate.
+He was a similar statement.